15 AI Tools Every Teacher Needs in 2026 [Save 10+ Hours/Week]

 How to Download, Install, and Use: Canva is a web-based platform, but it also has desktop and mobile apps.
 Teachers can apply for a free Canva for Education account on their website.
 Once verified, you gain access to premium features for free.

-Personalized Learning & Tutoring: Catering to Every Student
+Personalized Learning & Tutoring: Tailoring Education to Each Student

 7. Khanmigo (Khan Academy)

-Khanmigo is Khan Academy's AI-powered tutor and teaching assistant.
-It aims to provide personalized, Socratic-style tutoring for students and help teachers create learning activities based on Khan Academy's extensive content library.
+Khanmigo, Khan Academy’s AI tutor and teaching assistant, offers personalized, Socratic-style support for students and helps teachers design learning activities using Khan Academy’s extensive content library.

 How Teachers Can Use It: